-Global sea level from satellite altimetry, updated to January 2018
+Global sea level from satellite altimetry, updated to September 2020

 Global sea level since December 1992 according to the Colorado Center for Astrodynamics Research at University of Colorado at Boulder.
 The blue dots are the individual observations, and the purple line represents the running 121-month (ca. 10 year) average.
 The two lower panels show the annual sea level change, calculated for 1 and 10-year time windows, respectively.
 These values are plotted at the end of the interval considered.
-Data from the TOPEX/Poseidon mission have been used before 2002, and data from the Jason-1 mission (satellite launched December 2001) after 2002.